jbittel/django-mama-cas/docs/templates.rst

 **mama_cas/login.html**

-   This template displays the authentication form whenever ``LoginView`` requires user credentials.
-It also provides authentication success or failure information.
-When the user logs out, by default they are redirected to this template with a logout success message.
+   This template displays the authentication form whenever ``LoginView`` requires user credentials, as well as authentication success or failure information.
+When the user logs out, they are redirected to this template with a logout success message if ``MAMA_CAS_FOLLOW_LOGOUT_URL`` is ``False`` or no URL is provided.

 **mama_cas/warn.html**